Holtermann collection: Rediscovery

 In 1951 the negatives were discovered in a garden shed in Chatswood, New South Wales.
 Credit for the discovery of the photographs goes to Keast Burke and Vyvyan Curnow who worked for the Australasian Photo-Review.
 While writing a story on the gold nugget discovered by Bernhard Holtermann they found photographs donated by Holtermann at the Mitchell Library.
 This led Curnow to visit one of Holtermann's descendants who was living in Chatswood, Sydney.
 Here he discovered some 3,500 glass plate negatives which had been locked for many years in a garden shed.
 The collection was in remarkably good condition as the plates had remained undisturbed in a safe place out of the light for over seventy-five years.
 In time, the find proved to be one of the most important to document life on the goldfields of Australia.

 International significance

 The international significance of the collection is due to its size and quality combined with the level of detail captured in the glass plate negatives.
 It is a rare survivor of a large-scale nineteenth-century Australian photographic archive.
 The collection includes three of the largest surviving wet-plate negatives in the world.
 In May 2013, the Holtermann Collection of glass plate negatives at the State Library of New South Wales was included on the UNESCO Memory of the World Register – Asia and the Pacific.
-Three giant views of Sydney Harbour, the largest measuring over 1.6 metres wide, were added to the UNESCO International Memory of the World Register in November 2017.
+Three giant views of Sydney Harbour, the largest measuring over 1.6 metres (5 feet 3 inches) wide, were added to the UNESCO International Memory of the World Register in November 2017.